My Mafia Sugar Daddy

 "Shhh.
 What if Father hears us?"
 I whispered urgently.

-"I'll be here for a while, Fabi," I reassured him, hoping my words would ease his worries.
+"I'll be here for a while, Lucas," I reassured him, hoping my words would ease his worries.
 Instantly, his anxious expression morphed into mischievous delight.
 "Catch me!" he exclaimed, shoving Diana aside as he sprinted past her.

 Diana chased after him, her determination evident in every stride.
 "I'll teach you a lesson, you little troublemaker!"